 7. Virtual One-On-One Coffees

-For larger teams, group video chats may be overwhelming and not give everyone a chance to speak.
+For larger teams, group video chats can be overwhelming and may not give everyone a chance to speak.
 New tools like Donut or Aloha assign one-on-one meetings between coworkers like an informal coffee chat or meet and greet.
 These casual chats replicate informal office interactions and give team members a sense of inclusion and connection.
 Teammates can learn more about each other’s roles and personal lives while enjoying a break from work.

 8. Lunch and Learns